JSmith1826/kickstarter_analysis/README.md

 # Kickstarting Excel

 ## Overview of Project
 This project used Microsoft Excel to analyse data downloaded from Kickstarter's API.
-The data collected included information on fundraising campaigns of all different types from arround the world.
-The challege was to sort and filter the data to glean insights relevent to theatrical projects on the site, particularly plays.
+The data collected included information on fundraising campaigns of all different types from around the world.
+The challenge was to sort and filter the data to glean insights relevent to theatrical projects, particularly plays.

 ### Purpose
 The purpose of this report is to identify key factors that lead to success and failure when raising money for theatrical projects on the platform Kickstarter.
 The report will primarily examine two factors that may contribute to the outcomes of the fundraising campaigns; goal amount and launch date.